Astrocytomas (astrocytic tumours)

 A tumour may be either benign or malignant.
 Benign tumours may continue to grow, but the cells do not spread from the original site.
 In a malignant tumour, the cells can invade and destroy surrounding tissue and may spread to other parts of the brain.

-Grading refers to the appearance of the tumour under a microscope.
+Grading is about how the tumour cells look when they are examined under a microscope.
 The grade gives an idea of how quickly the tumour may grow.
-There are four grades: grades 1 and 2 are low-grade, and grades 3 and 4 are high-grade.
+There are four grades - grades 1 and 2 are low-grade and grades 3 and 4 are high-grade.

-Low-grade astrocytic tumours are usually slow growing and are not likely to spread.
+Low-grade astrocytomas are usually slow growing and are not likely to spread.
 Grade 1 astrocytic tumours can sometimes be removed with surgery and are then unlikely to come back.
 Grade 2 tumours can sometimes be removed but may come back after surgery.

-High-grade astrocytic tumours are more likely to grow quickly and spread to other parts of the brain.
-It is common for the tumour to come back after initial treatment.
+High-grade astrocytomas are more likely to grow quickly and spread to other parts of the brain.
+It is common for the tumour to come back after treatment.
 This is known as a recurrence.
 Further treatment will probably be necessary.

-The four grades of astrocytic tumour are also sometimes known by names:
+The four grades of astrocytoma are also sometimes known by names:

 Grade 1 – pilocytic astrocytoma